(Please note that older articles might not render correctly in mobile view.)

 The geolocation question type takes location data and uses it in forms.
 It can be used as a:

-- Selector: Opens a map view on a mobile device and allows mobile users to select a location.
+- Selector (Location): Opens a map view on a mobile device and allows mobile users to select a location.
+This can also use dispatched coordinates.

 - Stamp: Acquires the current location for use in forms.